ACINQ/eclair/docs/Configure.md

     path-finding {
       experiments {
         control = ${eclair.router.path-finding.default} {
-          percentage = 50
+          percentage = 70
         }

-        // alternative routing heuristics (replaces ratios)
-        test-failure-cost = ${eclair.router.path-finding.default} {
-          use-ratios = false

-          locked-funds-risk = 1e-8 // msat per msat locked per block.
-It should be your expected interest rate per block multiplied by the probability that something goes wrong and your funds stay locked.
-          // 1e-8 corresponds to an interest rate of ~5% per year (1e-6 per block) and a probability of 1% that the channel will fail and our funds will be locked.

-          // Virtual fee for failed payments
-          // Corresponds to how much you are willing to pay to get one less failed payment attempt failure-cost {
-            fee-base-msat = 2000
-            fee-proportional-millionths = 500
-          }
-          percentage = 10
-        }

         // To optimize for fees only:
         test-fees-only = ${eclair.router.path-finding.default} {
+          // By setting everything to zero, only fees will be taken into account. locked-funds-risk = 0
-          ratios {
+          failure-cost {
-            base = 1
-            cltv = 0
-            channel-age = 0
+            fee-base-msat = 0
-            channel-capacity = 0
+            fee-proportional-millionths = 0
           }
           hop-cost {
             fee-base-msat = 0